lucas-albers-lz4/vatsentinel/README.md

 # Vat Sentinel

-Vat Sentinel monitors pawn development and automatically ejects them at specified age milestones
+Vat Sentinel ejects pawns at specified age

 ## Overview

-Automatically ejects them when they reach configurable age thresholds (childhood at 3 years, growth moment at 7 years, or adolescence at 13 years).
-This eliminates the need for manual monitoring and prevents pawns from remaining in vats longer than necessary.
-Note: RimWorld automatically ejects pawns at adulthood (age 18), so that threshold is not configurable.
+Automatically ejects pawns at configurable age thresholds (3, 7, or 13 years), preventing them from remaining in vats longer than necessary.
+Note: RimWorld automatically ejects at adulthood (age 18), so that threshold is not configurable.

 ### Key Features

-- **Automated Age-Based Ejection**: Configurable ejection at biological age milestones (3, 7, or 13 years) corresponding to RimWorld growth stages
+- **Automated Age-Based Ejection**: Configurable ejection at biological age  (3, 7, or 13 years) corresponding to RimWorld growth stages
 - **Persistent State Management**: Ejection schedules persist across game saves and are recalculated on load

 ## Requirements

 - **RimWorld**: Version 1.6 (also compatible with 1.4 and 1.5)
 - **DLC**: Biotech (required)
+- **HugsLib** (required)
-- **Harmony**: Automatically managed via NuGet
+- **Harmony**: (required)

 ## Installation